 - I Timothy 4:4-5

 Paul goes on to qualify a Christian's attitude and approach to not only food and marriage, but all things created by God.
-If God created it, it is essentially good.
+If God created it, it was essentially good.

 - We know that some use good things for evil purposes but this is man's fault, not God's.